aghosal89/FSI_NHANES_Application/README.md

           The file computes the model with the participants in the age range 20 - 80 years and BMI range 18.5 - 40.
 For the hybrid nature of the model, we           considered the covariates Age and BMI in the non-linear part, and the covariates Sex, Ethnicity, HEI in the linear part.

   - ### Plots.R

+    Description:

+          The codes to re-create the plots in figures 1 - 4 in the main paper.